marco262/my_wiki/data/dnd/equipment/adventuring-gear.md

 ## Arcane Focus

 An arcane focus is a special item -- an orb, a crystal, a rod, a specially constructed staff, a wand-like length of wood, or some similar item -- designed to channel the power of arcane spells.
-A sorcerer, warlock, or wizard can use such an item as a spellcasting focus, as described in the [[[general:spellcasting-rules#spellcasting-focus|spellcasting rules]]].
+A sorcerer, warlock, or wizard can use such an item as a spellcasting focus, as described in the [[[general:spellcasting-rules#material-m|spellcasting rules]]].

 ## Ball Bearings